7 Killed In Fiery Florida Wreck, Including 5 Children Headed To Disney World

 Traffic is backed up for miles.
 Officials suggest taking alternate routes until all lanes are back open. pic.twitter.com/WrolUuZsIs— Grace King (@gracelking) January 4, 2019

-Officials at Friday's news conference said repairs to I-75 would start Friday as they try to get all north and southbound lanes open.
+Officials at Friday's news conference said repairs to I-75 would start Friday as they try to get all north- and southbound lanes open.

-Riordan said the state highway patrol has notified the National Transportation Safety Board of the accident, although that agency is currently being impacted by a prolonged partial government shutdown.
+Riordan said the state highway patrol has notified the National Transportation Safety Board of the accident, although that agency is currently being affected by the prolonged partial government shutdown.
 NTSB investigators wouldn't be able start an examination of the crash until the government reopens, King reports.